QITI/pySLM2/paper.md

 `pySLM2` is a python package designed for full-stack control of SLMs for holographic beam shaping, encompassing hologram generation, simulation, and hardware controls.

-The package implements the hologram generation algorithms of the Lee hologram [@lee1978iii] and its improved predecessors [@zupancic2016ultra;@shih2021reprogrammable], targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
-It also implements the Gerchberg-Saxton algorithm [@gerhberg1972practical] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.
+The package implements the hologram generation algorithms of the Lee hologram [@lee1978iii] and its improved alternatives [@zupancic2016ultra;@shih2021reprogrammable], specifically targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
+It also implements the Gerchberg-Saxton algorithm [@gerhberg1972practical] and its improved alternatives[@gaunt2012robust;@pasienski2008high] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.

 Under the hood, the package uses `TensorFlow` for numerical computations.
 By leveraging `TensorFlow`, the package harnesses the power of GPUs for faster computation without the need for code modification.
 This results in a significant speed-up for algorithms that are computationally expensive but benefit from parallelization, such as many hologram generation algorithms relying on iterative Fourier transformations.